Adrian Shooter: Personal life

 Shooter married his first wife, Diana Crombie, in 1970 and they had a son and a daughter together.
 The marriage was dissolved in 2002, and in 2006 he married Barbara Harding.

 Besides his professional interest in railways, Shooter also owned the Darjeeling Himalayan Railway Class 'B' steam locomotive 778 (originally No. 19), which he operated on the Beeches Light Railway in the grounds of his residence in Oxfordshire.
 He also commissioned carriages to accompany the locomotive from the Ffestiniog Railway's Boston Lodge works, together with a replica Sandy River and Rangeley Lakes Railroad 'Model T' inspection locomotive commissioned from the Statfold Barn Railway.

 Shooter was chairman of the Model 'A' Ford Club of Great Britain.
 In 2014 his Model 'A' suffered a seized bearing during a classic rally race in Myanmar.
 He also owned an Indian Hindustan Ambassador car.
 In April 2022, Adrian and Barbara Shooter welcomed two refugees into their home during the 2022 Ukrainian refugee crisis with Barbara Shooter driving to the Polish border to collect them and drop off emergency supplies.

 By early 2022, Shooter had been diagnosed with motor neuron disease but planned to continue driving his Darjeeling steam locomotive for as long as possible.
 In March, he visited Siliguri and Darjeeling in India in his role of president of the UK-based Darjeeling Himalayan Railway Society.

 Adrian Shooter died on 13 December 2022, at age 74.
 In a statement written by him and released by his wife after his death, he described how his symptoms had rapidly worsened, and said that "by the time you read this I shall have gone peacefully to sleep in a clinic in Switzerland".
-Shooter's memorial service had been planned to be held near Henley-on-Thames on 7 January 2023 at the Fawley Hill Railway museum, created by the late Sir William McAlpine.
+Vivarail had entered administration almost a fortnight earlier.
+By late-December 2022 Shooter's memorial service had been planned to be held near Henley-on-Thames on 7 January 2023 at the Fawley Hill Railway museum, created by the late Sir William McAlpine.